cube3power/atsd/administration/support.md

 * C. Screenshots from the **Portals: ATSD Metric Viewer** portal for a subset of relevant metrics.

 * D. CSV Export of the following query in the SQL console.
-Replace datetime to match the hour when the issue occurred.
+Modify the `datetime` condition to match the hour when the issue occurred.

 ```sql
 SELECT t1.datetime, t1.value AS api_cm, t2.value AS dis_mtr, t3.value AS exp_mtr, t4.value AS flt_mtr, t5.value AS fwd_mtr,